jpzm/wii88/README.md

 Finally, go to the RESET tab, select the according BASIC MODE for your game, and push the RESET button.

 On release 0.1.1, it is possible to change button mappings and/or create independent mappings for each game image.
-See `hbc/wii88/rc/default.rc` for guidance.
+See [`hbc/wii88/rc/default.rc`](https://github.com/jpzm/wii88/blob/master/hbc/wii88/rc/default.rc) and [`src/keyboard.h`](https://github.com/jpzm/wii88/blob/master/src/keyboard.h#L172) for guidance.
 For example, if there is a image file named `Game.d88` in `disk` directory and a mapping file named `Game.d88.rc` in the `rc` directory, the custom key mappings are loaded from `Game.d88.rc`.
-Otherwise, the mapping from `default.rc`file is used.
+Otherwise, the mapping from `default.rc` file is used.

 ## Build